YSEALI Civil Society Development Fellows

 With participant Fellowships as a centerpiece, our program offers a hands-on approach to shared issues in non-profit organization, management, and development.
 The program features a multi-dimensional approach to cultivating Civil Society Development through a series of workshops and field studies, including Non-Profit Administration Workshops, Social Media Marketing, and field visits to successful Civil Society Organizations.

 As professional interests allow, some Southeast Asian Fellows will be placed together in U.S. fellowship organizations.
 This allows for more processing and discussion with the Fellows, resulting in enhanced coordination between the Fellows after the program.
+A critical component of this program is to foster inter-ASEAN relationships.

 Christine Brick in Thailand, January 2014